-28 V.S.A. §451 28 V.S.A. §501 28 V.S.A §502a 28 V.S.A §503 and 28 V.S.A §553
+1 V.S.A §313, 28 V.S.A. §451, 28 V.S.A. §501, 28 V.S.A §502a, 28 V.S.A §503, and 28 V.S.A §553

-It is the policy of the Vermont Parole Board that parole is granted only to those eligible offenders that the Board determines are capable of fulfilling the obligations of a law abiding citizen, and when there is a reasonable probability that the offender can be released without detriment to the community or to the offender, and the offender is willing and capable of fulfilling all obligations of a law abiding citizen.
-Parole shall be ordered for the best interest of the community and the offender, and shall not be considered a reduction of sentence or pardon.
+It is the policy of the Vermont Parole Board that parole is granted only to those offenders who are not eligible for presumptive parole and that the Board determines are capable of fulfilling the obligations of a law abiding citizen, and when there is a reasonable probability that the offender can be released without detriment to the community or to the offender, and the offender is willing and capable of fulfilling all obligations of a law abiding citizen.
+Parole shall be ordered for the best interest of the community and the offender and shall not be considered a reduction of sentence or pardon.
 The decision to parole an offender may be rescinded before the parole agreement is signed by the offender.

 - I. Deliberation: - A. Following the parole interview, review or rescission hearing, by at least 3 members, the Board may go into deliberative session and deliberate on its decision. - 1.
 The Board shall discuss, to the extent required by the members present, the information presented to them concerning the matter before them. - 2.
-After all Board members have been fully heard, the Board shall vote in open session.
-Voting will begin by the Board Chair requesting a motion, and subsequently an initial motion from any Board member.
-A second motion by another Board member not bringing forth the initial motion shall establish a motion for voting. - II.
+After all Board members have been fully heard, the Board shall reach its decision.
+The decision shall then be stated on record by the Board Chair in open session. - II.
 Factors to be considered: - A. In reaching its decisions, the Board may use a validated empirical risk assessment instrument to assess the offender's risk of re-offending and shall consider the following factors: - 1.
 Seriousness of the crime committed. - 2.
 Danger to the public. - 3.
 The offender's risk of re-offending. - 4.
 Any input given by the victim, including, but not limited to the emotional damage done to the victims and the victim's family. - 5.
 The offender's parole plan including housing, employment, need for community treatment, and follow-up resources. - 6.
 Recommendation of the Department of Corrections. - B. In reaching its decision, the Board shall consider all pertinent information which includes, but not limited to, the factors listed below: - 1.
 History of prior criminal activity. - 2.
 Prior history on probation, parole, or other form of supervised release. - 3.
 Abuse of drugs or alcohol. - 4.
-Poor institutional adjustment.

-- 5. Success or failure of treatment.
+Poor institutional adjustment. - 5.
+Success or failure of treatment.

 - 6. Attitude toward authority before and during incarceration.

 - 7. Comments from the prosecutor's office, the Office of the Attorney's General's Office, the judiciary or other criminal justice agency.

 - 8. Education and job skills.

 - 9. Employment history.

 - 10. Emotional stability.

 - 11. Mental status capacity and stability.

 - 12. History of deviant behavior.

 - 13. Official and community attitudes toward accepting an inmate back into the community.

 - 14. Other factors involved that relate to public safety or the inmate's needs.